How do I remove Calcium deposits from my tiles?

 Step 1: Make a smooth paste of white vinegar and baking soda in equal portions in a container.
 Make the paste viscous to avoid running while you spread it.
 The baking soda loosens calcium deposits due to its abrasiveness.
 The two ingredients exchange their molecules to form bubbles of carbon dioxide that dissolve calcium deposits.

 Step 2: The next step is to spread the paste on the tiles that contain the calcium deposits and leave it for about a quarter of an hour.
-Applying the paste in a circular motion will help to make the deposit loose.
+Applying the paste in a circular motion will help to make the deposit lose.

 Step 3: Use a stiff brush with firm bristles, such as an electric toothbrush, to scrub the tiles.
-Be thorough in your scrubbing so that you remove all of the calcium that has built up, but be careful of any delicate designs or patterns as it can damage those.
+Be thorough in your scrubbing so that you remove all of the calcium that has built up, but be careful of any delicate designs or patterns as they can damage those.

 Step 4: The final step is rinsing the tiles with clean water.
 Wipe the surface using a clean towel or squeegee to get rid of all water that may remain and retain some calcium deposits.